January 30, 2018

-The capital city’s cholera outbreak, which has been going on since October, is forcing authorities to shut down businesses to curb the spread of the disease.
-But Jere says they are especially targeting street vendors, whose operations are illegal, and who are widely blamed for unsanitary practices that can cause the spread of cholera.
+The capital’s cholera outbreak, which has been going on since October, is forcing authorities to shut down businesses to curb the spread of the disease.
+But Jere says they are specially targeting street vendors, whose operations are illegal and who are widely blamed for the unsanitary practices that can cause the spread of cholera.

 “We are told we can’t go back to our trading places; I don’t even know how I will survive,” Jere says.

 Despite acknowledging health hazards and the risk of being fined, imprisoned or both if caught vending in certain parts of the city, many are driven by widespread unemployment to continue selling goods on Lusaka’s streets.

 People contract cholera by drinking water or eating food contaminated with the bacteria.
 Jere says the government has been targeting all street vendors because many live and sell their goods in areas with shortages of toilets and clean water, conditions that accelerate the spread of the disease.

 Since October, more than 3,000 cases of cholera and 70 deaths have been recorded, says Zambia’s Minister of Health Dr. Chitalu Chilufya.

 Prudence Phiri, GPJ Zambia

 Street vendors say banning sales and dismantling their temporary stalls and shops will not prevent the spread of cholera and other infectious diseases.
 Rather, clean public toilets, water and adequate market space would relieve the problems, they say.

 Since October, more than 3,000 cases of cholera and 70 deaths have been recorded, says Dr. Chitalu Chilufya, Zambia’s minister of health.